hypervel/hypervel.org/docs/docs/artisan.md

 #### Progress Bars

 For long running tasks, it can be helpful to show a progress bar that informs users how complete the task is.
-Using the `withProgressBar` method, Laravel Hyperf will display a progress bar and advance its progress for each iteration over a given iterable value:
+Using the `withProgressBar` method, Hypervel will display a progress bar and advance its progress for each iteration over a given iterable value:

 ```php
 use App\Models\User;